Application Timeline

 If you are offered admission to the Law School, you may choose to attend on a part-time basis.
 There is no separate application procedure, but upon acceptance you will be asked to choose full or part-time enrollment, though you may subsequently change your enrollment status.

 Part-time students need to complete the first-year curriculum within two years of entering and must complete the course work required for the J.D. degree within six years.
 First year courses generally require you to be on campus four or five times per week and some are offered in the late afternoon or early evening.
-Part-time students wishing to take courses only in the late afternoon or early evening should note that one-half of the first-year program courses are generally offered later in the day in alternate years, thus making it easier to complete the first-year program within the requisite two years.
+Part-time students wishing to take courses only in the late afternoon or early evening should note that, each year, first-year legal writing sections are offered later in the day in both fall and spring along with one substantive first-year course.
+These substantive courses alternate from year to year, thus making it easier to complete most of the first-year program within the requisite two years.
+However, “late afternoon/early evening” part-time students may need to be somewhat flexible in order to complete the entire first-year program within two years.

 Contact admissions for more information.